webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 the theoretical and discuss how WebRTC's media and data subsystems solve these problems.

 ## What are the attributes of the network that make it difficult?
-Code that effectively works across all network is complicated.
+Code that effectively works across all networks is complicated.
 You have lots of different factors, and they can all affect each other subtly.
 These are the most common issues that developers will encounter.

 #### Bandwidth